Watermark Faucets Review & Rating Updated: 10/21/18

 Warranty and parts support could be better.
 The process is unduly cumbersome.
 The customer pays the cost of returning a defective faucet to Watermark and must pay for the replacement faucet before it will be shipped.
 If the returned faucet is then determined by Watermark to be defective, the company will credit the cost of the new faucet.
 We have received a number of complaints that Watermark does not promptly issue the credit, or does not issue the credit at all until the customer complains repeatedly.

-In the past 36 months we have received a number of complaints about customer service representatives seeming wholly disinterested, distracted and even rude.
-We don't know how much of the reported rudeness is just New Yorkers being New Yorkers, which to the rest of the county can seem rude, but the number of reports is a concern.
-Our experience is that customer service agents can be brusque and somewhat impatient, but are generally helpful.
+In the past 36 months, we have received a number of complaints about customer service representatives seeming wholly disinterested, distracted and even rude.
+We don't know how much of the reported rudeness is just New Yorkers being New Yorkers, which to the rest of the county can seem brusque and impolite but the number of reports is a concern.
+Our experience is that customer service agents can be somewhat impatient but are generally helpful.

 The Better Business Bureau has received two complaints about the company in three years, one of which was settled, the other ignored by Watermark.
 The BBB rates Watermark a B- on a scale of A+ to F, down from an A+ two years ago, for its handling of customer issues.
 Watermark has not been vetted for BBB accreditation.

-To better understand the difference between Watermark's warranty service and a world class warranty operation, see our report on Moen knows how to use its warranty to drive repeat sales.
+To better understand the difference between Watermark's warranty service and a world-class warranty operation, see our report on Moen's five-star customer service.
+Moen knows how to use its warranty to drive repeat sales.
 Watermark has yet to learn the lesson.

 Do not expect substantial discounts on Watermark faucets even if you by-pass your local showroom.
 Watermark seeks "to maintain the integrity of the product line" and a "quality brand image" through a minimum advertised pricing (MAP) policy that prohibits advertising a price "more than 15%" below the company's suggested list price.
 Dealers may still sell below the minimum advertised price, they just cannot advertise that lower price prior to the sale.